 Pasta Fagioli!!
 I fell in love with this soup when I used to work near a little, but amazing pizzeria.
 When my office moved I decided to experiment with making Pasta Fagioli at home.
 My version is vegetarian and on the table in 30 minutes with the Instant Pot—and has that restaurant-style flavor and texture that makes it so crave-able!!
 It’s one of our favorite weeknight dinners.
 Especially when served with a crusty baguette or toasty garlic bread ❤️

 This recipe is inspired by the Pasta e Fagioli soup that I have enjoyed for years from a small pizzeria near my work.
-The delicious bean soup loaded with garlic, carrots, creamy potatoes and the perfectly cooked pasta, served with crusty baguette to mop up the soup always made a hearty lunch.
+The delicious bean soup loaded with garlic, carrots, creamy potatoes, and perfectly cooked pasta, served with a crusty baguette to mop up the soup always made a hearty lunch.

-My newest version of this recipe of course uses the Instant Pot.
-Pasta e Fagioli soup gets its creamy texture from the soft cooked potatoes and cannelloni beans, carrots and celery add freshness to this soup.
+Pasta e Fagioli soup gets its creamy texture from the soft cooked potatoes and cannellini beans, carrots, and celery add freshness to this soup.

-- Stir in parmesan rind in the soup for extra flavor boost
+- Stir in parmesan rind in the soup for an extra flavor boost

 - Serve with grated parmesan cheese